plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

   existence of parameterless constructors.
 This might be still some kind of marriage ...
 - "External" mapping might become a problem with refactoring if those are not well supported by your IDE

 It seems that again not all frameworks are equal.
-In *Athena* I use the following libraries to access data sources:
+In *Athena* I use the following frameworks to access data sources:

 - Microsoft.TeamFoundation.WorkitemTracking.Client to access work items from TFS
-- F# type providers to read team configurations from an Microsoft Excel sheet
+- F# type providers to read team configurations from a Microsoft Excel sheet
-- System.Data.Sqlite as a local cache of burn down data
+- System.Data.Sqlite to access a SQLite database acting as a local cache for burn down data

-These libraries just provide simple APIs to read and write data without any "side effect" on any design decision outside the actual repository implementation.
-Are these libraries "frameworks" which have to be exiled to the outermost circle?
+These frameworks just provide simple APIs to read and write data without any "side effect" on any design decision outside the actual repository implementation.
+Do I have to exile these "frameworks" to the outermost circle as well?

-Lets ask again ...
+Let's ask again ...

-## What is a framework and what is a library?
+## What is a framework?
+What is a library?

-(IMAGE from fw vs lib)
+(IMAGE about framework vs library)

-From my perspective the difference between a framework and a library is "who is controlling whom?"
+From my perspective there is a difference between a "framework" and a "library" which is the direction of control.
-A framework requires you to implement plug-ins. u write a controller for asp.net and by that plug-in your logic into the asp.net framework. my code implements SPIs.

-a library like newtonsoft.json just provides APIs.
-It is passive. it does not control anything. it is the application which is controlling when and how to call these APIs.

-With this definition all the three examples above are just "libraries" so i would NOT put them into outermost circle but use those in the repository implementations.

-do i "marry the framework" if i use a library in my repository implementation?
-==> no (as long as it is truly encapsulated and (interface is free from any third party types) there is almost no impact on the other circles

-(SHOW CODE?)
+A framework requires the application to provide its business logic as plug-ins by implementing [SPIs](https://en.wikipedia.org/wiki/Service_provider_interface).
+We need to derive from an Asp.Net MVC controller in order to get our business logic executed on a HTTP request.
+The framework is dictating the control flow within the application.
+The application can "passively participate" by providing plug-ins.

+A library just provides [APIs](https://en.wikipedia.org/wiki/Application_programming_interface).
+The application needs to call these APIs "actively" in order to make use of it.
+The control flow is clearly directed by the application.

+Based on this definition, the three "frameworks" I use in *Athena* for data access are just "libraries".
+I do not have to "marry" them in order to benefit from their usage.
+Instead I could just encapsulate them in a class or a component, hide them behind an interface and never let any library type pass this border.
+This way the usage of the library has no impact on any decision outside that component or class.
+If I want to replace the library in future with another one I simply replace that implementation of the interface with another one.

+Could that be a pragmatic way of implementing gateways and repositories in the adapters layer?

+(IMAGE - interface of WorkItemRepository with implementation depending on TFS)

+But wait!
+Isn't that still a violation to the Dependency Rule?
+Why not just keeping that interface in the adapters layer and putting the implementation of the gateway/repository into the frameworks layer as discussed before?
-==> but hey why not just put it into frameworks layer and strictly stick to the dependency rule? true - that would be the fully in line with dependency rule (as discussed before) however i would see a few benefits in keeping such impl in the adapters layer:
+Sure, that would still be the most "clean" solution.
+However I see a few benefits in keeping such kind of implementations in the adapters layer:

-- pro: logically gateways/repositories belong to the adapters layer (rather weak argument) - even if some implementation details create invalid dependencies
+- Logically gateways/repositories belong to the adapters layer
-- pro: keep the code separated from "true" frameworks and so avoid getting coupled to s.th. we clearly do not want to marry
+- Keep the code separated from "true" frameworks and so avoid getting coupled to s.th. we clearly do not want to marry
-- pro: possible to be called by other classes in the adapters layer without further indirections (e.g. for unit of work facades we may call "low level gateways" or some caching we want to keep in adapters layer we can easily call the real implementation)
+- Possible to be called by other classes in the adapters layer without further indirections (e.g. for unit of work facades we may call "low level gateways" or some caching we want to keep in adapters layer we can easily call the real implementation)

-for sure all these aspects can be realized with more clear separation - with interfaces in adapters layer and impl in frameworks layer but still it might be more pragmatic and still clean enough to do it this way.

-in the end you need to decide what you want to optimize for and how strict you want to or need to draw borders in your architecture. in a project with many and new developers I would for sure draw borders more strict than in a 2 man show of experiences software craftsmen.
+- i feel there should be a border between things i control and things controlling me

+I agree these points are no strong arguments for violating the Dependency Rule.
+Nevertheless for *Athena* I decided for now to follow this separation between frameworks and libraries and allow usage of third party libraries in the adapters layer.
+This is the job of an architect, to decide where to draw strict borders and where to be more pragmatic and such decisions may change over time.

 ## Libraries in use case interactors?

-Uncle bob would probably shout: "NEVER !!" ... and i would tend to agree in most cases but in Athena there was one use case where i needed a [numerics library}( https://numerics.mathdotnet.com/ ) for some linear interpolation.

-of course i could have decided to define an interface and put the implementation in the frameworks layer - as usual - but i decided that this would be "overkill" and went for a more pragmatic solution: i just used the library but completely encapsulated it in a function - no third party dependency outside this function.
+Let me go even one step further.
+In *Athena* I need a [math library](https://numerics.mathdotnet.com/) to do some linear interpolation for some calculation done by a use case interactor.
+In order to make use of that library in a clean way I would have to define some interfaces and maybe even data objects in the use case circle and put the implementation of that interface to the frameworks layer to restrict the usage of that library to that layer.
+Maybe I even should have some "adapters" in between.
+From my perspective this brings unnecessary effort and complexity in that case.
+I could easily encapsulate the usage of that library in single function without any impact on the outside design.

 (SHOW CODE)

-in that case i also dont see much issue with testing as i wanted this code to be "part of" my tests anyhow.
+I finally decided to go this path for the sake of simplicity.
 Probably not 100% "Clean" ... but "pragmatic" ;-)

 ## Conclusion

-I finally mailed Uncle Bob about my confusion and he responded that

-> The trick to this is to add code to the outer circle that implements interfaces defined in the adapters layer.

-However I tend to be more pragmatic - if feasible.
-My recommendation would be:

-- carefully decide which framework to marry. only marry if you really want to keep it until lifetime of your project.
-- keep true frameworks (which control your application) in the outermost circle
-- decide how strict you want or u need to draw borders in ur architecture. depending on that using libraries within adapters/gateways might be a pragmatic solution - but never let these pragmatic solutions take over control of your architecture (e.g. keep away from public api) and change your decisions if its baseline changes (e.g. many new developers join the project)

-Do you agree to my pragmatic conclusion or do you prefer more strict boundaries?
-Feel free to share your thoughts below ...
+Not all frameworks are equal - some are more equal than others.

+Some frameworks we have to marry while others we never want to at any cost.

+Keeping frameworks "at arm's lengths" comes with some cost.

+Encapsulating usage of a library in an adapter might be a pragmatic way to reduce the cost without marriage.

+In the end you have to decide about the right borders in your architecture.

 {% include series.html %}